labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/delete.md

 The `sealos delete` command provides the following options:

-- `--cluster='default'`: Specifies the name of the cluster on which the delete operation should be applied.
-Defaults to `default`.
+- `--cluster='default'`: The name of the cluster to which the deletion operation applies.
+The default is `default`.

-- `--force=false`: Allows input of a `--force` flag to forcefully remove the nodes.
+- `--force=false`: You can enter a `--force` flag to force delete nodes.

-- `--masters=''`: Specifies the control nodes to be removed.
+- `--masters=''`: The control nodes to be removed.

-- `--nodes=''`: Specifies the nodes to be removed.
+- `--nodes=''`: The nodes to be removed.

 Each option can be followed by an argument.

-## Usage Examples
+## Usage Example

-Here's an example that removes a node with the IP address `192.168.0.2`:
+Here is a usage example that deletes a node with the IP address of `192.168.0.2`:

 ```bash
 sealos delete --nodes 192.168.0.2
 ```

-That concludes the usage guide for the `sealos delete` command.
-We hope this information has been helpful to you.
-If you encounter any issues during the usage, please feel free to ask us for assistance.
+The above is the usage guide for the `sealos delete` command, hope it helps.
+If you encounter any problems during use, feel free to ask us.